m-lab/etl-gardener/README.md

   -output=local
 ```

-If the `start_date` in the input `test.yml` matches, the parser should begin
+If the `start_date` in the input `test.yml` for your datatype includes archive
-parsing archives immediately and writing them to the `./output` directory.
+files, then the parser should begin parsing archives immediately and writing them to
+the `./output` directory.

 ## Unit Testing